counsyl/stor/docs/path.rst

 SwiftPath
 ---------
 ``SwiftPath`` objects returned from the ``path`` factory partially support the common path methods listed above along with supporting the basic path manipulation methods (e.g. 'my' / 'path' == 'my/path').
+Below is the full documentation for the ``SwiftPath`` class and the ``SwiftCondition`` object that can be passed to some methods.

 .. automodule:: storage_utils.swift_path
 .. autoclass:: storage_utils.swift_path.SwiftPath
     :members:
+.. autoclass:: storage_utils.swift_path.SwiftCondition